OndrejNepozitek/Edgar-Unity/docs/installation.md

 - Unity 2018.4 or higher

-Download the Unity package from the [latest release](https://github.com/OndrejNepozitek/ProceduralLevelGenerator-Unity/releases/latest) and import it to a Unity project. (*Assets -> Import package -> Custom package...*).
+Download the Unity package from the [latest release](https://github.com/OndrejNepozitek/ProceduralLevelGenerator-Unity/releases/latest) and import it to a Unity project <Path path="Assets/Import/Custom package..." par />.